JeremyStubbs/mobilenet2/README.md

-This repo uses a pretrained model which can identify 1000 unique items in images.
-The output is given as probability of each item for an image.
+Mobilenet is pretrained image classification model which can identify 1000 unique items.
+Test.py outputs a probability for each item in the tensor in labels.py.
+The localization.ipynb jupyter notebook provides a heatmap for an identified image.